 Spousal Support Jurisdiction

 In California, the spousal support issue remains under court jurisdiction if the marriage has lasted at least a decade.
 For example, if you were married 12 years, you would pay out spousal support for 12 years, and your obligation ends.
 Sometime later, however, your ex-spouse goes through difficult financial times.
 Your ex-spouse could file to have the spousal support reinstated.
 If this is the case you should consult with a Central Valley and Stockton marital dissolution attorney.

-Contact a MCJG Stockton Marital Dissolution Attorney for Divorce Guidance
+Contact a MCJG Stockton Marital Dissolution Attorney for Gray Divorce Guidance

 A long-term marriage generally leads to a more complicated divorce by virtue of commingled assets, income/business interests, and other issues that arise when the spouses naturally engage with one another over decades.
 For this reason, it’s important you get in touch with an experienced Stockton marital dissolution attorney for guidance on how to proceed with a divorce if you’re in a long-term marriage.

 At McKinley, Conger, Jolley & Galarneau, LLP, we regularly represent clients in divorce proceedings, including divorce matters that are made more challenging by virtue of a lengthy marriage (and all the issues that are associated with a lengthy marriage).